canonical/curtin/doc/topics/curthooks.rst

 Access to the network configuration that is desired is inside the config and is in the format described in :ref:`networking`.

 ..
-TODO: We should guarantee that the presense
+TODO: We should guarantee that the presence
          of network config v1 in the file OUTPUT_NETWORK_CONFIG.

 The curtin-hooks program must read the configuration from the